 The trade off of integrating and training their staff on an efficient long-term solution may fall short in the eyes of a business owner when they have the capability to bang out a more and seemingly easy short-term fix internally, and everyone is up to speed on it.

 They may also be taking their older field techs into consideration.
-While one-fifth of the field technician workforce was reportedly under 30 in 2015, there are still older technicians on staff who come with a wealth of knowledge and experience.
-Companies may be concerned about how well these ageing techs will take to learning new scheduling software, knowing that they can sometimes balk at technology and having to learn new things.
+Companies may be concerned about how well these aging techs will take to learn new scheduling software, knowing that they can sometimes balk at technology and having to learn new things.

 Some tasks, such as having to key in hand-written notes and tech hours from a service call, can be completely omitted, since that data is entered digitally into the system by the field tech on site.

 With the Technology Services Industry Association’s report on “The State of Field Services: 2022” citing digital transformation as being the North Star for those in the industry to follow.

 Dispatchers having to split their time between juggling manual spreadsheets and field operations via email and phone calls, have less time to take new customer calls and invoicing which translates into revenue.

 With FSM software, everyone’s time is freed up to spend more time making money.
 Companies get paid faster with instant billing, and cost tracking is built into the system to reduce lost billable tasks or inaccurate hours.

 One manual spreadsheet cannot grow with a business.
 As new employees, branches, services, even locations are added, the manual task of keeping up becomes exponentially difficult and inefficient.